Installing Akeneo PIM Enterprise Edition (EE) with the Archive¶

 Configuring tasks via crontab¶

 The application needs the following tasks to be executed in background on a regular basis.
+The frequency has to be adapted according to your data volume.

 Edit your crontab with